R2bEEaton/sonic-subterfuge/docs/index.md

 way of representing the changes needing to be made to an audio file to make it appear like another instrument.
 I was thinking of using the MFCC since it is commonly used as a concise representation of timbre (and is prominently used in our model that we are trying to fool).
 But there are two problems:
 - It’s not possible to perfectly reconstruct a source audio signal from an MFCC.
-I need to explore this.
 - The model I trained only uses the average of each time bin for the MFCC to determine timbre, so any number of changes to the original MFCC will be collapsed into a single number.

-Another metric for how much it preserves the original audio will be more important than I was hoping
+MFCC might not be the way to go...

 Instead, I could perform gradient descent on the STFT of the audio with regard to the gradient of the input vs. the loss (being some function of the confidence of being the desired class, returned from the model).
 Using the STFT is good because it is [invertible with minimum quality loss](https://en.wikipedia.org/wiki/Short-time_Fourier_transform).
 However, the model chosen for this project did not seem to be automatically differentiable by tensorflow, and I was therefore not able to compute the gradients.
 It may be possible though, more on this later.